 Ha-Joon Chang

-And I think finding such a role model that is grounded in “real” practices, especially if you are a university student, is beneficial.
+And I think finding a role model that is grounded in “real” practice, especially if you are a university student, is beneficial.
 Because even if a professor claims the class to be “practical” or “grounded in reality,” it really is never the case.
-Even if you are giving cases in the world and speaking of case studies, there is this sense that it will never be practical until YOU actually put it into practice.

 The Talks